zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ---
 title: Step 1 - Set Up Developer Portal
-sidebar_label: Step 1 - Set Up Dev Portal
+sidebar_label: Step 1 - Set Up Developer Portal
 ---

 This guide will walk you through the steps required to set up your Zuplo API's